-Teatree Hollow has its headwaters in the northern part of the Bargo Township, above the approved LW S1A-S6A and between the existing Tahmoor Mine surface facilities and REA.
-Teatree Hollow is a third order stream present from the northern boundary of the approved LW S1A to the confluence with the Bargo River and has a total catchment area of approximately 6.8 km2.
-A third order tributary joins with Teatree Hollow at the eastern edge of the LW S1A.
+Teatree Hollow is a third order stream from the eastern edge of the approved LW S1A to the confluence with the Bargo River and has a total catchment area of approximately 8 km2.
+A third order tributary joins with Teatree Hollow at the eastern edge of the approved LW S1A.
+This tributary overlies the Study Area but is a lower order stream (first or second order) upstream of LW S2A.